TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

     .. staticmethod:: source_to_code(data, path='<string>')

-        Create a code object from Python source.
+        Create a code object kutoka Python source.

         The *data* argument can be whatever the :func:`compile` function supports (i.e. string or bytes).
-The *path* argument should be the "path" to where the source code originated from, which can be an abstract concept (e.g. location in a zip file).
+The *path* argument should be the "path" to where the source code originated kutoka, which can be an abstract concept (e.g. location in a zip file).

         With the subsequent code object one can execute it in a module by